anm/anm.github.com/blog/_posts/2011-03-25-HF-Bicycle-Mobile-Experiment-Part-3.md

 Today the unusually good weather required me to take the bike out for a spin.
 I took some photos and video of the station while I was out.
-It's described in more detail in <a href="/blog/2011/03/19/HF-Bicycle-Mobile-Experiment-Part-1.html">Part 1</a>.
+It's described in more detail in <a rel="start" href="/blog/2011/03/19/HF-Bicycle-Mobile-Experiment-Part-1.html">Part 1</a>.